pathllk1/node_ejs/docs/DEVELOPMENT.md

 # Development Setup Guide

-This guide provides detailed instructions for setting up the development environment and contributing to the Secure Express.js Authentication Application.
+This guide provides detailed instructions for setting up the development environment and contributing to the Secure Express.js Authentication Application with AI Integration.

 ## 🛠️ Prerequisites